- This event has passed.

 Book your Place:

-Reserve a place via our RSVP booking system below.
+Bookings have now closed for this session.
 You will receive the Joining Instructions on how to attend the session 1 week prior to the event.

 If your circumstances change and you can no longer attend, please email [email protected]